 RENTON, WASH.
 (AP) - Pete Carroll’s fists were pumping to the blaring rap of Jay-Z.

 He was clapping, smiling and running with the thumping music and through the morning fog.
-He led his Seahawks in bounding joyfully over blocking pads in a rousing drill he calls "The Bags," as defensive players whooped it up behind him.
+He led his Seahawks in bounding joyfully over blocking pads, as defensive players whooped it up behind him.

 He threw passes to the secondary in an interception drill.
-Later he got too involved, pushed away by a lineman who was trying to get into his stance.
+Once he got too involved, pushed away by a lineman who was trying to get into position for a snap.

-After it all, after he had offensive players running laps for fumbles and botched snaps, the 58-year-old coach exchanged high-fives with some of the 1,500-plus fans who watched the start of training camp.
+After it all, when he had offensive players running laps for fumbles and botched snaps, the 58-year-old ambled up a hill and exchanged high-fives with some of the 1,500-plus fans who watched the start of training camp

-Carroll didn't just conduct his first practices as Seattle's frenetic new coach on Saturday to start his first NFL preseason since 1999.
+Carroll didn’t just conduct his first practice as Seattle’s frenetic new coach on Saturday to start his first NFL preseason since 1999.

-Carroll's idea is the same as it was at Southern California, where he built a dynasty for a decade then left for Seattle in January, before the NCAA slammed the Trojans with sanctions.
+Carroll’s idea is the same as it was at Southern California, where he built a dynasty for a decade then left for Seattle in January _ months ahead of the NCAA slamming the Trojans with sanctions.
 He wants to make it ultra competitive, yet fun for his players every day.

 Even in July, Carroll wants practice day to simulate game day.